-1b.
-Order for Videoconference Hearing: [if ordered by the arb/panel & not agreed to by all Ps]
+1b.Order for Videoconference Hearing: [if ordered by the arbitrator/panel and not agreed to by all parties]

 - A. The arbitrator/panel hereby orders that the hearing in this case be conducted via [Platform Name] videoconference in accordance with the procedures set forth below.
 This confirms that the hearing will be deemed to have taken place in [locale/place of arbitration]. - B. The arbitrator/panel notes the [claimant's/respondent's/other parties'] objections to holding the hearing via [Platform Name].
 The arbitrator/panel finds, however, that conducting the hearing via videoconference is a reasonable alternative to an in-person hearing in light of the COVID-19 pandemic, stay-at-home orders, and travel limitations.
-Videoconferencing technology will provide the parties a fair and reasonable opportunity to present their case and will allow the hearing to move forward on the dates previously scheduled instead of postponing the hearing to a future date.

-2. Hearing Record and Recording:

-- A. The parties and panel/arbitrator agree that the hearing [will/will not] be transcribed by a court reporter.
-[If yes The parties and panel/arbitrator agree that the court reporter's transcript will be the official record of the hearing.
+Videoconferencing technology will provide the parties a fair and reasonable opportunity to present their case and will allow the hearing to move forward on the dates previously scheduled instead of postponing the hearing to a future date. - 2.
+Hearing Record and Recording: - A. The parties and panel/arbitrator agree that the hearing [will/will not] be transcribed by a court reporter.
+[If yes - The parties and panel/arbitrator agree that the court reporter's transcript will be the official record of the hearing.
 Regardless of physical or remote attendance, the court reporter may interrupt attorneys, witnesses, or the arbitrator/panel as needed to clarify items for the record.] - B. The parties and panel/arbitrator agree that the hearing's audio and video [will/will not] be recorded through [Platform Name].
 [If yes The parties and panel/arbitrator agree that the video conferencing platform's recording [will/will not] be the official record of the hearing [if a court reporter is not transcribing the hearing].

-The parties and panel/arbitrator agree that the recording [will/will not] be made available to all counsel and panel members after the hearing concludes [on request/and the Chair/host will send a link to the recording as soon as is practicable after each hearing day concludes/after the hearing concludes].
-The panel/arbitrator will control when the hearing is on and off the record.]
+The parties and panel/arbitrator agree that the recording [will/will not] be made available to all counsel and panel members after the hearing concludes [insert details regarding who shall record and how it is shared].
+The panel/arbitrator will control when the hearing is on and off the record.